wjsutton/python_charmers/README.md

 Now I want to pass on that knowledge.
 Python Charmers is a beginner-friendly, project-based learning course designed for data analysts.

-To start we get you set up and leanr the basics of handling data in Python before diving into different areas showing you all the fun things possible with Python.
+To start we get you set up and learn the basics of handling data in Python before diving into different areas showing you all the fun things possible with Python.
 At times this course will require you to search for an answer, I will always recommend ChatGPT, Stack Overflow, and Google as the first places to look, other times a reading will be provided.

 Below are the current tasks for you to tackle.
 Good luck!